FelixJB005/Text_Game/CorridorAdventureFx.md

         BorderPane overlay = new BorderPane();

         Label desc = new Label(
                 "A narrow corridor stretches out, lit by a single flickering bulb.
-Doors wait north, east, and west. " + "South, a heavy iron door bristles with ancient locks."
+Doors await north, east, and west. " + "South, a heavy iron door bristles with ancient locks."
         );
         desc.setTextFill(Color.rgb(161, 3, 252, 1.0));